Skip to content

 nextflow pull nf-core/demo -r dev

-If updates to a remote pipeline have been made, the pull command can be used to update or revery your local copy.
+If updates to a remote pipeline have been made, run the pull command to update or revert your local copy.

 Exercise